gonespy/bstormps3/MARADNS_DEADWOOD.md

 ### Starting/stopping maradns

-To start maradns, open a command prompt in the maradns folder and type:
+To start maradns, open a command prompt in the maradns folder and type the following:

 ```
+.\mkSecretTxt.exe
 .\maradns.exe -f mararc
 ```